lucid-brndmg/cyclone-online-editor/README.md

 #### Implement Your Own Server
 If you don't like the existing execution server, you could implement your own.
 Just make sure that the server could execute Cyclone's source code and get the result & trace.

+[This project](https://github.com/lucid-brndmg/cyclone-execution-server-rs) is an example implementation of execution server in Rust.

 The server is required to have a `POST /exec` API that accepts a JSON structure of:
 ```json